• Torch reaches Kings Worthy at 13.14

 Despite the delay, crowds in central Winchester are up to four deep along the route.

 During the Winchester leg, the relay will stop by Osborne School for an hour before continuing on its way.

 The torch has completed its very short leg through Kings Worthy and is now en route to Winchester itself.

-Winchester Cathedral's bells peeling ahead of the arrival of the torch relay and some punters have even taken to the parapet of the roof of the William Walker pub on Market Street to try and get the best view.
+Winchester Cathedral's bells peeling ahead of the arrival of the torch relay and some punters have even taken to the parapet of the roof of the William Walker pub on Market Street to try and get

 The Olympic Torch in Kings Worthy on video: